Belarus targets journalists, activists in new raids

 KYIV, Ukraine (AP) — Authorities in Belarus raided homes and offices of journalists and human rights activists Tuesday in the latest move to squelch protests against authoritarian President Alexander Lukashenko.

-Police searched the offices of the Belarusian Association of Journalists and the Viasna human rights center as well as the apartments of its members.
+Police searched the offices of the Belarusian Association of Journalists and the Viasna human rights center as well as the apartments of its members, confiscating their equipment.
 More than 30 people were briefly detained, and at least three remained in police custody, according to activists.

+Europe’s top human rights envoy denounced the searches and detentions in Belarus as unacceptable.

+“Freedoms of expression, association and assembly should be ensured according to international human rights standards,” the Council of Europe’s human rights commissioner, Dunja Mijatovic, said on Twitter.

 The leader of the Belarusian Association of Journalists, Andrei Bastunets, was one of those detained and later released.